 Carlos Chavez, Alberto Ginastera, Osvaldo Golijov, Mozart Camargo Guarnieri, Rodolfo Halffter and Astor Piazzolla are well-known names in Latin music.

-Key features of the American Latin music
+Key features of American Latin music

 One of the popular genres covering a wide range of rhythms and styles from Spanish-speaking countries such as Latin America and Spain and Portuguese-speaking countries such as Brazil and Portugal.
-The Latin music genre has been influenced by mainstream American music, jazz and blues.
+The Latin music genre has been influenced by mainstream American music, jazz, and blues.

 The main language of the genre is Spanish, Portuguese and partly French.
 In terms of rhythm, major genres such as the Dominican Merengue, Bomba, Cuban Rumba, Puerto Rican salsa have been influenced by the rhythm of African music.